peterjpitcher/eventplanner1.0/docs/project-management/enhancements/v1.1/implementation-progress.md

 3. Added sorting capabilities for better data organization
 4. Improved event capacity display
 5. Added the ability to view past events

-### Next Steps
+6. Fixed critical issues with the event category edit form and bookings form

-Prepare for Phase 2: Booking & Interface Enhancements:
+### Phase 2 Start: Booking & Interface Enhancements

-- Modify booking form to allow 0 seats
+- ✅ Modified booking form to allow 0 seats (completed in Phase 1.1)
-- Update validation logic for bookings
+- ⬜ Update validation logic for bookings
-- Group bookings by event
+- ⬜ Group bookings by event in accordion style UI
+- ⬜ Sort bookings alphabetically by customer name
-- Update SMS templates
+- ⬜ Update SMS templates

 ## Notes

 - All date/time formatting has been standardized using British English formatting
 - Booking seat count is sourced from the `attendees` field in the booking model
-- Event category form now properly fetches and displays data when editing, fixing the previous issue
+- Event category form now properly fetches and displays data when editing, fixing the issue where IDs were displayed instead of names
 - The customer list now has alphabetical sorting capability
 - Events list now allows viewing past events with visual differentiation
 - Event details now show accurate capacity information with color coding based on availability
+- Bookings can now be created with 0 attendees for reminder-only purposes